What caught my eye this week.

 Products and services

-Homes for sale that make a splash, in pictures – Guardian
+Top energy-efficient homes for sale, in pictures – Guardian

 Comment and opinion